PseudoKnight/CHDiscord/README.md

 'image' (URL), 'thumbnail' (URL), 'color' (rgb array), 'footer' (contains 'text' and optionally 'icon_url'), 'author' (contains 'name' and optionally 'url' and/or 'icon_url'), and 'fields' (an array of field arrays, each with 'name', 'value', and optionally an 'inline' boolean).
-Messages have a 2000 character limit.
+Messages have a 2000-character limit.
 Requires the `View Channels` and `Send Messages` permissions. (or `Send Messages in Threads` for thread channels)

 Message object array format: (embeds are as displayed, top to bottom, left to right)